acli/supercollider-book/chapters/preamble/medium-and-form.md

 Through art, we can explore new possibilities of the acoustic and optical world and make them available and experiential.
 Thereby we gain more non-obvious possible ways of ordering the world.

-Here we should ask how an artwork might achieves this effect?
+Here we should ask how an artwork might achieve this effect?
 Luhmann uses the concept of the *marked* and *unmarked space* introduced by Spencer-Brown's *Laws of Form* {cite}`brown:1969`.
 Looking at the artwork one can see a marked space but also the other side, the unmarked space.
 The unmarked space indicate an infinite amount of possibilities which can not be fixed in place.